 We’ve heard many reports that Apple will switch to their own processors, but this will not likely happen in 2018.
 Bloomberg reports that this will more likely happen in 2020.

-The latest report from DigiTimes says that Apple is not planning a massive 2018 MacBook update, which is in line with what we expect design wise.
+DigiTimes says that Apple is not planning a massive 2018 MacBook update, which is in line with what we expect design wise.
 This also lines up with reports that Apple is focusing on a 13-inch MacBook that will replace the MacBook Air as an entry level model, and fill in for the 13-inch MacBook Pro without TouchBar.